Elyesa Bazna

 The information that he leaked is believed to have been among the more damaging disclosures made by an agent during WWII.
 The German Foreign Office questioned the reliability of the intelligence provided by Cicero due to the large quantity of transmitted documents, which meant that apparently little, if any, of it was acted upon.

-Once the British became aware that there was a spy operating within the British Embassy in Ankara, they investigated Bazna, installed a new alarm system, and initiated an unsuccessful sting to catch him selling intelligence.
-He stopped selling information to the Germans by the end of February 1944 and left the embassy within a month or so.

-After the war, Bazna was questioned for war crimes, but was never charged with espionage.
-He attempted to buy and operate a hotel in Ankara with the proceeds of his spying career, but it was discovered that much of the money was counterfeit.
-He served a brief prison sentence for circulating forged notes.
+It seems likely that he had received some intelligence training from the Italian secret intelligence service, SIM.
+This would explain much, for as Wilfred Dunderdale later stated, "We always thought Cicero was an Italian agent because of his modus operandi - they gave their agents special training in locksmithery and in infiltrating diplomatic households."

-Bazna lived in Ankara with his family for many years and obtained work doing odd jobs.
+After the war, Bazna lived in Ankara with his family for many years and obtained work doing odd jobs.
+Much of the money the Germans had paid him was revealed to be counterfeit.
 He moved to Munich in 1960 and worked as a night watchman before dying in 1970 of kidney disease.
 In 1962, Bazna published a memoir about the Cicero affair.